 - Each entitled pupil receives £1,320 per annum.

-The following support will be made available to all pupils entitled to Pupil Premium in the coming year;
+The following support will be made available to pupils entitled to Pupil Premium in the coming year, where the school decides which support is most relevant to individual pupils.

 - Attendance monitoring